Offboarding and Employee Exit Strategy

 Focus on Tracking and Measuring Attrition

-Common Structure: Roles, clarity, and management trees grow HR owners and strategies form
+Common Structure: Roles, clarity, and management layers grow, while HR owners and strategies form.

-Maturity Benchmark: Shape employee performance; Lower legal risk
+Maturity Benchmark: Organization shapes employee performance.
+Associated legal risk are reduced.

-Resignations: Begin tracking the number of exits you have, their reason for exit, their department, and their tenure.
+Resignations: Begin tracking the number of exits, their reason for exit, their department, and their tenure.
 Monitor your attrition rate over time.

-Strategic Advantage: Conduct stay interviews with employees to identify what is best reaianing employees.
+Strategic Advantage: Conduct stay interviews with employees to identify what is best retaining employees.

 Mature